Salt & Wind Travel

 2nd Arrondissement: Les Halles

 The 2nd is the smallest arrondissement in Paris and is known as Les Halles for the historic market that once stood there.
 It features bustling boulevards and a plethora of shops and restaurants.
-Rue Montorgueil is a vibrant street filled with cafes, bakeries, and boutiques, making it a great choice for food lovers and shoppers.
+Rue Montorgueil is a vibrant street filled with cafes, bakeries, and boutiques, making it an excellent choice for food lovers looking to try the most famous foods in France and shoppers.

-Pros: Very central and a very practical part of the city
+Pros: It is a very central and convenient part of the city

 Cons: The boulevards and chain stores make it less quaint than other areas